Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ## 7) Observation that the La Tahonilla workers made to the turtles when they arrive to la tahonilla.

-Finally what we will talk about is the things that the workers anotated whe the turtles arrive to the center.
+Finally, what we will talk about is the things that the workers annotated when the turtles arrive to the center.
 To that we used a algorithm to extract the information in the datasets.

 ```